opendatanz/nzgoal-se/CONTRIBUTING.md

 ## Your contributions

+Please raise pull requests against the master branch.

-Any contributions you make via pull requests and subsequently merged into NZGOAL-SE will be released under CC-BY 4.0 International license as per the original NZGOAL-SE draft.
+Any contributions made via pull requests, you agree to give Land Information New Zealand the authority to license these revisions under CC-BY 4.0 International license on your behalf in the final policy.
 See [LICENSE](LICENSE.md).

 ## Code of conduct